CLOSED PERMANENTLY on December 31, 2019.

 Many areas of the Newseum take a broader look at media coverage through history and include interactive displays to engage visitors in the stories and technology.

 Pulitzer Prize Photographs Gallery

 Every Pulitzer Prize-winning photo since 1942 is on display, with captions and videos telling the story behind the shot.
 We remembered so many of the images and stories in this incredible collection; making it even more engaging.

 With a timeline of 400 historic news reports and wall displays highlighting media issues like censorship, accuracy, and sensationalism, this exhibit combines the old and new in an engaging way.
 You can also watch short videos in five small theaters that dive into particular issues facing journalists.

 You could spend a lot of time in the New Media Gallery, and it’s the place to head if you or your children find your interest flagging.
 Touch walls give visitors interactive access to social media and news stories; you can even take a selfie and add your voice to the conversation.
 On a lighter note, a gesture-based game gives you a chance to drop a reporter in the dunk tank.

 NBC News Interactive Newsroom

 The Interactive Newsroom is popular with every age.
 Choose your background, grab the mike, and record your news report in front of the green screen.
-Afterwards, you can watch your video back on TV with appropriate lead-in from a real news anchor.
+Afterward, you can watch your video back on TV with an appropriate lead-in from a real news anchor.
 Wear a green shirt if you want to be a see-through reporter.